amoges1/tastebytes/README.md

 In essence, Tastebytes allows users to create their own list of restaurants, cafes and more with Yelp, Share their lists with Friends and identify commonalities, Recommend locations to each other from your own list, and Rate and comment friends' lists to voice your opinion/experience.

 It serves as a resource to visit locations based on personal connections instead of strangers.
 After all, would you take your friend's opinion over a stranger's?
 Food for thought.
+Demo walkthrough is available here: https://youtu.be/lwHXrBTl0-4.

 Welcome Page: